maiya-22/pokemon-game/readme.md

 ## Pokemon Game

+- code tools used:
-- Uses vanilla XMLHttpRequest object, JS Promises, and JS class syntax to fetch pokemon data from the Pokemon Api and use the data to render a game.
+- vanilla XMLHttpRequest object, JS Promises, and JS class syntax to fetch pokemon data from Pokemon Api and use the data to render game.

-- Animations rendered via custom CSS animations, Animate.CSS library, and custom Java Script.
+- Animations via plain CSS animations, Animate.CSS library, and vanilla Java Script.

 #### Project Status